-Chrissy Bistline-Bonilla holds a B.A. in Spanish from Temple University (2011).
+Chrissy Bistline-Bonilla holds a B.A. in Spanish from Temple University (2011) and an M.S. in Spanish Linguistics from Georgetown University (2016).
 During her time at Temple, Chrissy spent a semester at the Universidad de Oviedo in Northern Spain.
-She also has spent time in Argentina and Mexico.
-Prior to coming to Georgetown, Chrissy lived and worked in New York City for three years.
-Her areas of interest currently include bilingualism, second language acquisition and sociolinguistics.
-In her free time, she enjoys traveling, trying new restaurants, spending time with friends and family and playing with her dog.
+She has also spent time in Argentina and Mexico, the latter being her husband’s country of origin.
+Prior to attending Georgetown, Chrissy lived and worked in New York City for three years.
+She is currently pursuing her Ph.D. in Spanish Linguistics, and her areas of interest include second language acquisition, computer-assisted language learning (CALL), depth of processing, and heritage language learners.
+In her free time, she enjoys traveling, trying new restaurants, and taking pictures, but most of all, spending time with her husband, son, and dogs.

 Yoel Castillo Botello received a B.A. in Spanish with minors in French and Latin American Studies from the University of Louisville, Kentucky, in 2010.
 His interests primarily deal with gender relations and cultural anxiety in Peninsular literary and artistic phenomena.
 During his undergraduate studies, Yoel conducted research on various subjects, such as bilingualism and gender performance in the muwashshah poetic tradition of al-Andalus, ekphrasis aesthetics and feminism in the Spanish avant-garde, and the sexual politics of flamenco arts.
 At Georgetown, Yoel is a doctoral student in Spanish Literature and Cultural Studies and his avenues of interest continue to expand through more in-depth exposure to performance studies, bilingual and transatlantic narratives, comparative literature, critical theory, and ethnography.
 He is a native of Manzanillo, Cuba; and has also lived in Spain, where he studied translation, literature, and music at the Universidad de Granada (2009).
 Yoel enjoys dancing, independent cinema, and good coffee.
 His newest passion is the Portuguese language.